-State Bank of India UK transfer of equity example support desk enquires
+Top seven questions relating to State Bank of India UK transfer of equity

-- Can you tell me how to have a person removed from the deeds to a property if the mortgage is with State Bank of India UK
+- Can you tell me how to have a person removed from the title documents to a property where the home loan is with State Bank of India UK

-Information that may be required from your conveyancing solicitor may ask about your State Bank of India UK Transfer of Equity
+Questions that your conveyancing solicitor may ask in relation to your State Bank of India UK Transfer of Equity

 Please provide a copy of your National Insurance Number?

-Caveats to be read in supporting the above State Bank of India UK transfer of equity Advice :
+Information to consider in further to the above State Bank of India UK transfer of equity Advice :

 Tax and Legal

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the State Bank of India UK conveyancing panel and accountant before transferring equity.

 If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
 If such restrictions are not strictly observed you may be in violation of the lease.
 This could trigger the freeholder taking enforcement action against you.

 If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with State Bank of India UK This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back